 There should be a consistent approach across all methods of collecting enquirer data.
 Standardised fields, options, and drop-down lists should be used wherever possible.
 Such an approach allows for consistency of data on prospective students which in turn permits comparison and analysis.
-This is facilitated through the collection of data through our enquiry management system (AKERO).
-Collection of paper based information, or outside of the enquiry management system, is considered poor practice.
+This is facilitated through the collection of data through our enquiry forms which are integrated with our CRM.
+Collection of paper-based information, or outside of the enquiry management system, is considered poor practice.

 Prospective students visiting the QAHE and university partner websites, including university partner and course specific pages, should be encouraged to submit their data by completing enquiry forms.
-Data submitted via these forms will be automatically uploaded to the enquiry management system (AKERO).
+Data submitted via these forms will be automatically uploaded to our CRM for follow up.
+In-bound enquiries via phone or email are entered into our CRM at the earliest possible opportunity to avoid data discrepancy issues.

-12. Engaging with enquirers
+11. Engaging with enquirers

-Since enquirers are prospective students who have actively expressed an interest in QAHE and its university partners, it is important to engage with them in order to provide them with the specific information and encouragement that they need in order to apply.
+Since enquirers are prospective students who have actively expressed an interest in QAHE and its university partners, it is important to engage with them to provide the specific information for them to make an informed decision on whether to progress with an application.